dart-archive/www.dartlang.org/src/site/articles/profiling/index.markdown

 has-permalinks: true
 ---

-# {{ page.title }} _Written by John McCutchan <br /> October 2012_
+# {{ page.title }}
+_Written by John McCutchan <br>

-##Profiling 101
+October 2012_

-When profiling your application you are determining how much memory or CPU time it is using.
-This article will focus on the latter.
-The goal of CPU profiling is to help identify specifically where your application is spending CPU time.
+Profile your application to determine how much memory or CPU time it uses.
+This article focuses on the latter: CPU profiling.

+##Introduction to profiling

+The goal of CPU profiling is
+to help identify specifically where your application is spending CPU time.
 In order to do that you must determine how long a function or block of code takes to execute.
 This act of measuring code execution time is the fundamental